dotnet-foundation/newsletter/README.md

 ## Submission

-Foundation/Project news should be submitted as a pull request to the existing newsletter markdown file.
+News should be submitted as a pull request to the existing newsletter markdown file.
 The file will be named for the month in a folder with the name of the year.
 For example, the July 2019 newsletter is in a file named [`2019/07.md`](blob/master/2019/07.md).

 _Pro tip: You can submit your news through the website by clicking the edit icon when viewing the newsletter markdown file.
 Just make your edits and when you commit, GitHub will walk you through creating a pull request._

-Please append your news to the section labeled `.NET Foundation Project Updates`.
+Please append your news to the appropriate section.
+For Foundation Project News, please append your news to the section labeled `.NET Foundation Project Updates`.

 It's a simple format.